 A favourite Deepavali tradition is buying and wearing new and colourful clothes.
 Head over to the shops at Tekka Centre or Fab India (at Vivo City) to buy some traditional Indian clothes — the more colourful the better!
 Boys typically wear a ‘Kurta pyjama’ which is a knee length tunic with drawstring pants and girls can wear the same or a ‘ghagra choli’ a long flowy skirt with a short blouse.
 For the girls (and yourself mama), it’s also fun to buy some colourful bangles from Little India Arcade or Mustafa.

-A big part of Deepavali celebrations in India is fireworks and with the eco movement and emphasis to reduce noise and air pollution, this has been toned down somewhat.
+A big part of 2021 Deepavali celebrations is usually fireworks but with the eco movement and emphasis to reduce noise and air pollution, this has been toned down somewhat.
 However children are still encouraged to light a few sparklers and have a little fun.
 Boxes of sparklers can be purchased at Campbell Street.
 Keep a close eye on this activity for safety!

 If you’re looking to do some Indian cooking of your own in honour of Deepavali my Spicebox Kits are extremely handy featuring my cookbook ‘Cooking with Indian Spicebox’ and I would recommend looking at recipes such as Pakoras, Aloo tikki, Palak Paneer, Chana Masala and Heavenly Halva (a traditional Indian sweet made for prayers and offered to the Gods and Goddesses).
 A recipe for Heavenly Halwa is here.
 Important mama tip: Simply eliminate the red chilli powder/green chilli from any of the recipes to make your meal kid-friendly.

 Read more: 43 Top Indian Restaurants in Singapore

 Deepavali shopping for gifts at Little India’s festive bazaar online